Corrado777/CodeAstro9/README.md

 # Usage
 Martian Starhunter is a python package developed to track objects on the sky for astronomical observations from the Martian surface.
-The code approximates the Martian sky for a given date and adjusts the target object position from its Earth-sky co-ordinates.
+The code approximates the Martian sky for a given date and adjusts the target object position from its Earth-sky coordinates.

 ## Installation